Fuchs/stash-remote-user-sso/README.md

-# JIRA plugin for http header authentication (SSO / Kerberos)
+# Stash plugin for http header authentication (SSO / Kerberos)

 This plugin provides authentication based on a http header  (default: X_Forwarded_User).
-The authenticator will fall back to the default JIRA authenticator, so everything external should keep working as expected.
+The authenticator will fall back to the default Stash authenticator, so everything external should keep working as expected.

 WARNING: This plugin is currently not actively developed or maintained.
 It was created for an organisation that no longer does or uses FOSS, so it was moved.